noisrucer/girok/README.md

 ![](images/girok-addtask3.png)

+In the tree view, priority and tag are not shown to avoid complexity.
+Don't worry!
+You can view all the information when we go into `girok showtask` command.

 Lastly, I'll add a task named `Hangout with Jason` and the appointment date is `tomorrow`.
 This time, I will not provide any option.

 ```bash